One of the symbols :upcase, :downcase, or :capitalize.

 so that internally print names normally contain only uppercase characters.

-If *print-escape*
+If *print-escape* is true,

 lowercase characters in the name of a symbol